Configuring the ESP8266 using an Arduino. This is a tutorial from BreakoutBros.com.

 Interfacing Arduino with Raspberry Pi.
 Raspberry Pi is great tool for embedded engineers but it lacks ADC.

 One more draw back is all its IO’s are 3.3V level.
 On the other side Arduino is good at sensing the physical world using sensors.
 To get benefits of both the systems one may want to interface them.
 We can divide this interfacing problem into two steps.
 There are many interface options available in both boards like UART, IIC and SPI.
-In this experiment I will use python with pyserial.
 Adding Bluetooth to Your Arduino (+Light Sensor) We are a group of hackers working on a project that allows you to communicate with your Arduino project using an Adafruit nRF8001 Bluetooth module.

 For another version of this guide, check out our blog at Step 1: Introduction Arduino is a cool platform because you can easily interact with your projects from your computer.
 But in 2015, adding the ability to control your project from your smartphone is necessary to creating a viable product.
 With wireless capability, the variety of projects you can do increases exponentially.

 Step 2: THE BLUETOOTH BOARD We will be using the Adafruit nRF8001 breakout board, though there are several great bluetooth breakout boards and shields on the market.
 Once you have purchased your bluetooth board, you need to solder the included header pins into the holes on the breakout board.
 Of course this picture doesn't include the breadboard.
 Step 3: SPI, REQ, RDY, and RST Pins (Optional) CSEduino.
 Arduino TV out cable.
 Arduino boards are pretty useful, but lack an output screen.